Go back to normal view

 It is the only case of a Norfolk village church being destroyed in the Second World War.
 In 1944 a Mosquito aircraft from the RAF, returning from a mission over Germany, crashed into Bawdeswell Church causing extensive damage to nearby buildings.
 A plaque made from parts of the aircraft to commemorate the pilot and navigator now hangs inside the new church.

 In 1999, a tower clock was installed to mark the Millennium.
 Built by John Smiths of Derby, it is computer controlled and therefore very accurate.
 The one old bell housed in the tower was replaced in 2013 by a ring of 12 digital bells also from Smiths.

-A main feature inside is the three-tier pulpit; the seat in the minister’s stall is flip-up and John Labouchere (a churchwarden at North Elmham) carved the misericord underneath.
+A main feature inside is the three-tier pulpit; the seat in the minister’s stall is flip-up and John Labouchere (a churchwarden at North Elmham for many years) carved the misericord underneath.

 The font is in Ancaster stone with a bleached oak font-cover.
 A semi-circular apse takes the place of the usual chancel.
 The Edwardian pipe organ was replaced by an electronic digital organ in 2008.